rajgigyashu-2412/Breast-Cancer-Prediction-benign-or-malignant-/README.md

 # Breast-Cancer-Prediction-benign-or-malignant-
-Deep learning–based breast cancer malignancy prediction using clinical diagnostic features with PyTorch.
+This project implements a deep learning–based classification model to predict breast cancer malignancy using clinical diagnostic features.
+The dataset was preprocessed and modeled using an artificial neural network to distinguish between malignant and benign cases.
+The model achieved 92% classification accuracy, demonstrating the practical application of AI in healthcare analytics.